All About Ice

 In Around the Block: An Ice Tour children ages 8 to 13 spend 20 minutes investigating the basic properties of ice.
 Using common tools such as magnifying glasses and magnets, along with their own senses of sight, touch, and smell, they examine a large block of ice and then discuss and record their observations as a team.

 In this 15-minute companion activity to That's a (N)ice Temperature!, teams of children ages 8 to 13 predict which ice cube will melt faster, one sprinkled with salt, or one without salt.
 After making their predictions, the children pour salt on one ice cube and leave the other untouched, then observe for two minutes to see if their predictions were correct.
 Children learn that adding salt — or other substances — to ice lowers the melting point of ice.
+Finally, they put their knowledge to the test by making ice cream!

 That's A N(ice) Temperature